AltynCharyyeva/E-LearningApp/README.md

 # E-LearningApp

 The E-Learning App is a web application built using Spring Boot and React.
 It provides a robust platform for delivering educational content online, facilitating seamless learning experiences for students and instructors.
+The project has more parts.
+Part1 is only the backend.
+Starting from the Part2 front-end app(my-app), and some other functionalities are also added.

 # Features:
 - User Authentication: registration and login system for users.